+People that prefer tech-first mortgage lending might not appreciate this.
 However, those that want a more human experience will find a lot to like at CrossCountry mortgage.

 Working with CrossCountry Mortgage

-However, if CrossCountry’s claim that it “can close most loans in as few as 21 days” can be taken at face value, it must have some pretty smart technology behind the scenes.
+And it’s hard to get a feel for CrossCountry’s “back-office functionality” (the things its IT systems can do that you don’t see) before you make an application.
+However, if the comapny’s claim that it “can close most loans in as few as 21 days” can be taken at face value, it must have some pretty smart technology behind the scenes.

 Perhaps this lender’s greatest strength is its focus on building strong relationships between borrowers and loan officers.

 An abundance of good reviews — and lack of official complaints — suggest that CrossCountry Mortgage customers are generally happy with the company’s service.

-Mortgage loan products at CrossCountry Mortgage
+Mortgage loan products at CrossCountry

 No matter the type of home loan you need, there’s a good chance CrossCountry has what you’re looking for:

-- VA loans — Only for eligible military members and veterans.
+- VA loans: Only for eligible military members and veterans.
 VA loans offer zero down payment requirement, low rates, no continuing mortgage insurance payments, and easy credit thresholds

-- USDA loans — Only for eligible borrowers and homes in designated areas.
+- USDA loans: Only for eligible borrowers and homes in designated areas.
 USDA loans offer zero down payment and easy credit thresholds

-- Jumbo loans — Jumbo loans are for mortgage amounts larger than the conventional limit.
-CrossCountry lets you borrow up to $3 million
+- Jumbo loans: Jumbo loans are for loan amounts larger than the conventional limit.
+CrossCountry lets you borrow up to $5 million

-CrossCountry may also be able to help if you want to borrow on investment properties or you need a “bank statement loan.”
+CrossCountry may also be able to help if you want to borrow on real estate investment properties or you need a “bank statement loan.”
 That’s one based on your bank statements rather than on tax returns and pay stubs.